 - Mike Kelley, advanced commercial architectural photography

-I am using a Canon 5D mark 4 and a Fujifilm GFX 50S medium format camera with a variety of lenses.
-For architectural work, I normally use a 24 mm tilt/shift lens in order to get the perspectives correct.
+I am using a Fujifilm GFX 100S medium format camera with a variety of lenses.
+I normally use a 24 mm tilt/shift lens or a panoramic head and prime lens for architectural work to get the perspectives correct.
 I also have portable lighting equipment for most jobs.